BelaBartok39/fireship.io/README.md

 npm install
 npm run dev

-git checkout -b my-fix
+git checkout -b my-hot-fix
 # fix some code...

-git commit -m "fix: corrected a typo" git push origin my-fix
+git commit -m "fix: corrected a typo" git push origin my-hot-fix
 ```

 Lastly, open a pull request on GitHub.
 Once merged, your changes will automatically be deployed to the live site via the CI/CD pipeline.
+And your life will change too.

 ## Running the Site